SeaEvo: Advancing Algorithm Discovery with Strategy Space Evolution: Introduction

 \section{Introduction}

-Automatically discovering high-performing algorithms through LLM-driven evolutionary search has emerged as an increasingly important paradigm for automated algorithm discovery ~\citep{romeraparedes2024funsearch, novikov2025alphaevolve}.
-By pairing LLMs as mutation operators with programmatic evaluators, recent systems iteratively propose, execute, evaluate, and refine candidate programs, achieving strong results across mathematical discovery, combinatorial and geometric optimization, systems engineering, and agentic program design ~\citep{liu2024evolution,ye2024reevo,liu2026systematic}.
-This paradigm is especially attractive in domains where search spaces are combinatorially large and manually engineered heuristics are costly to design or transfer.
+Automatically discovering high-performing algorithms through Large Language Model (LLM)-driven evolutionary search has emerged as a promising paradigm~\citep{romeraparedes2024funsearch, novikov2025alphaevolve}.
+By pairing LLMs as mutation operators with programmatic evaluators, recent LLM-driven evolutionary systems iteratively propose, execute, and refine candidate programs, achieving strong results in domains where search spaces are combinatorially large and hand-crafted heuristics are costly to design~\citep{liu2024evolution,ye2024reevo, liu2025cognitive,liu2026systematic}.

 Despite this progress, most LLM-driven evolutionary systems still represent search state primarily as executable programs and scalar fitness values \citep{romeraparedes2024funsearch, novikov2025alphaevolve, openevolve}.
 Such archives support evaluation and selection, but they provide only a limited view of search progress: different programs may instantiate the same underlying strategy, similar scores may correspond to qualitatively different directions, and low-scoring candidates may encode promising ideas that have not yet been refined.
-Recent work has introduced richer language-level signals, including natural-language heuristic descriptions, reflection over failures, and adaptive sampling ~\citep{liu2024evolution, shinn2023reflexion, agrawal2025gepa, ye2024reevo, lange2025shinka}.
+Recent work has introduced richer language-level signals, including natural-language heuristic descriptions \citep{liu2024evolution} and reflection over failures~\citep{shinn2023reflexion, ye2024reevo,agrawal2025gepa}.
 However, these signals are typically used as local prompt context or unstructured memory, rather than as a persistent population-level representation of semantic strategy families.